International course progress policy

 The program areas will also set up an individual student training plan for each student in order to monitor, record and assess the student's course progress.
 Assessment will occur at the end of each compulsory study period (semester) in accordance to the schedules and modes detailed in the Study Guide.

 - If a student is identified as at risk of making unsatisfactory course progress before the end of the study period, the program area will make contact with the student, including sending a Student at Risk Letter (#1), if necessary Letter #2 is also to be sent to enable a meeting to be scheduled and an Intervention Strategy to be put into place with the student’s acceptance.
 This should be done as early as possible and practicable.
 Lecturers are to continue to monitor the academic progression of the student and review their results at the end of the semester.

-- If a student is identified as not making satisfactory course progress (in at least 50% of competencies) in a second consecutive compulsory study period in a course, the program Educational Manager will be notified, who will then notify TAFE South Australia International.
+- If a student is identified as not making satisfactory course progress in a second consecutive compulsory study period in a course, the program Educational Manager will be notified, who will then notify TAFE South Australia International.
 Letters are to be sent as per above and further advice from the International Unit.

 - TAFE South Australia International must then notify the student of its intention to report the student to DIBP for unsatisfactory progress.
 TAFE SA International will issue the student with a letter of intention to report for unsatisfactory progress (warning letter) informing the student of their breach, and that he/she is able to access TAFE South Australia's complaints and appeals process and the student has 20 working days in which to do so

 Before a student is reported to DIBP for unsatisfactory progress, they will have 20 days to appeal.
 Students are allowed to appeal for the following reasons:

 - The student believes TAFE South Australia has failed to record or calculate their marks accurately